minhongo/projects/Loo-Cator/README.md

 # Loo-cator

+## A progressive web application displaying all building bathrooms on the NC State campus.
+Users can provide reviews, comments, and favorite bathrooms for offline access to directions.

 ### Navigation of Loo-cator & Offline Functionality
 - **/** or **/login**
   - Default login page where users must enter a valid/registered account to be let into the Loo-cator application